ros2/design/articles/152_roslaunch_multi_machine_launch.md

 This document elaborates on the details of launching remote operating system processes alluded to [here](https://github.com/ros2/design/blob/gh-pages/articles/150_roslaunch.md#remote-operating-system-processes) in the main ROS 2 ros_launch design document.

-Robotic platforms often consist of multiple computers communicating over a network, and users will want to be able to start and stop the software on such systems without needing to manage each machine individually.
+## Goals

+Our primary goal is to eliminate the need for users to connect to multiple machines and manually launch different components of a system on each of them independently.
 The launch system in ROS 1 included a `<machine>` tag for launch files that allowed users to include information about networked machines and how to connect so that processes could be started remotely.
-We would like to replicate that capability in the launch system for ROS 2 and extend its capabilities based on lessons learned from working with multi-machine systems in ROS 1.
+We would like to replicate that capability in the launch system for ROS 2.
-ROS 2 also has a few notable design differences from ROS 1 that will affect the way multi-machine launching is implemented.

-### Differences from ROS 1

-One of the most notable differences in ROS 2 is the lack of roscore.
-In ROS 1, roscore adds a `rosmaster`, a `parameter server`, and a `logging node` when it is run.
+We would like the launch system for ROS 2 to avoid becoming a single point of failure, while still having the capability to shut down the system as a whole on command.
-Roslaunch would automatically run `roscore` if no current instance was already running.
+In ROS 1, communication among nodes was facilitated by roscore which roslaunch would start automatically if no instance was already running.
+As a result, the machine that roslaunch was run from became a core part of the system and the entire system would go down if it crashed or became disconnected.
+This has been problematic on occasion when working with machines running headlessly and interfacing with a laptop.
-As a result, the `launch` command either had to be run specifically on the computer that roscore was meant to run on, or other steps would need to be taken to launch `roscore` on a remote machine before running the `roslauch` command.
+The `launch` command either had to be run specifically on the computer that roscore was meant to run on, or other steps would need to be taken to launch `roscore` on a remote machine before running the `roslauch` command.
-This could sometimes cause problems with systems running headlessly if the user wanted to interface with a client machine for launching and monitoring the system - the interface machine became a core component of the system, or the user had to ssh into the system's main machine to start it up which is what remote launching exists to do for you.
 In ROS 2, nodes use DDS to connect in a peer-to-peer fashion with no centralized naming and registration services to have to start up.
-*[TODO] the next couple lines don't really belong in a "Differences from ROS 1" section, but they come about as consequences of the previous line.*
-However, the launch system in ROS 2 currently provides a `LaunchService` for processing `LaunchDescriptions`, including setting up event handlers.
-These events will not be visible to event handlers running on other machines, without creating additional handlers and subsribers for publishing and receiving events over the wire.

-## Goals

-Our primary goal is to eliminate the need for users to connect to multiple machines and manually launch different components of a system on each of them independently.
-*[TODO] Extend this section by describing related goals of helping to keep files in sync across machines, facilitating initial setup and configuration, deployment of ROS packages, etc. and discussion about which to consider 'in scope'.*
+Other issues that we've dealt with on multi-machine systems include ensuring all the machines are properly configured and set up and keeping files and packages synchronized and up to date across machines.
+These issues, while related to working with multiple machines, are a bit outside the scope of roslaunch.
+There are a number of third-part orchestration tools, such as Kubernetes, that could be leveraged to get some of this extra functionality in addition to using them to facilitate execution of nodes, but we felt that would be too large of a dependency to require of people.
+Resource constraind projects in particular don't need to be burdened with additional third-party tools, and some hardware architectures do not have strong Docker support.
+It might however make sense to consider including an optional API to facilitate such third-party tools, or at the very least be mindful of them so we can avoid doing anything to make integrating them later too much more difficult.

 ## Capabilities